apigee-127/volos-connectors/volos-ldap/README.md

 ### Simple example without Apigee Vault

 The example below shows a simple usage of the ``volos-ldap`` connector using the ``http`` module to proxy requests to the connector.

-Note that you need to specify your credentials and the LDAP server endpoint in plaintext (not a best practice).
+>In this example, creditials and the LDAP server endpoint are specified in plaintext.
+This is not a best practice.ß

 ```
 var ldapConnector = require('volos-ldap');